stripe/stripe-dotnet/README.md

 ### Public Preview SDKs

-Stripe has features in the [public preview phase](https://docs.stripe.com/release-phases) that can be accessed via the beta version of this package.
+Stripe has features in the [public preview phase](https://docs.stripe.com/release-phases) that can be accessed via versions of this package that have the `-beta.X` suffix like `45.1.0-beta.2`.
 We would love for you to try these as we incrementally release new features and improve them based on your feedback.

-The public preview SDKs are different versions of the same package as the stable SDKs.
-These versions are appended with `-beta.X` such as `45.0.0-beta.1`.
 To install, choose the version that includes support for the preview feature you are interested in by reviewing the [releases page](https://github.com/stripe/stripe-dotnet/releases/) and then use it in the version parameter with `dotnet add package` command:

 ```
 dotnet add package Stripe.net --version <replace-with-the-version-of-your-choice>